Hoohm/dropSeqPipe/README.md

 Future implementations:
 * Automated Species plot or Barnyard plot
+* Automated extraction of the raw count matrix
 * Cluster version (One of the reasons it's based on snakemake)